dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 If you're developing in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or [orchestrating job runs](/docs/deploy/deployments), Extended Attributes parses through the provided YAML and extracts the `profiles.yml` attributes.
 For each individual attribute:

-- If the attribute exists in another source (such as your project settings), it will replace its value (such as environment-level values) in the profile.
+- If the attribute exists in another source (such as your project settings), it will replace its value (like environment-level values) in the profile.
 It also overrides any custom environment variables.

 - If the attribute doesn't exist, it will add the attribute or value pair to the profile.